fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 @import "vendor/assets/stylesheets/fastruby/styleguide-core.scss";
 ```

-This is really similar, just replaced the new package's names and locations for each file we need.
+This is really similar, we just replaced the new packages' names and locations for each file we need.

 ## Installing Webpacker for FastRuby.io